Under pressure from Trump, U.S. seeks shorter sentence for his adviser Stone

 Stone was convicted of the charge.
 The position taken by the department on the witness tampering charge echoed arguments made by Stone’s own defense team in their memo filed late on Monday.

 Mueller’s investigation detailed a Russian campaign of hacking and propaganda in the 2016 election and extensive contacts between the president’s campaign and Moscow.
-Stone was one of only two of these Trump associates who went to trial rather than pleading guilty.
+Stone was one of only two of Trump associates charged in the investigation who went to trial rather than pleading guilty.

 Trump has the power to pardon people for federal crimes, although he has yet to use it in the cases of other former aides convicted in the wake of the Mueller investigations.